maqa544/android-receipt-ocr/README.md

 An Android app built to scan receipts using ML Kit's OCR capabilities.
 The goal of the project is to extract item names and prices from receipts.

 ## Done so far
-- Getting image, Showing recognized text, Displaying raw text from a receipt.
+- Getting image, Showing recognized text, Displaying raw text from a receipt
 - Organizing text elements as on a receipt by comparing `Text.Element.boundingBox` (Item names and prices in one line)

 ## Goals